arahi7860/react-intro/readme.md

 - A framework is software providing generic functionality and structure that serves as foundation to build and deploy applications.
-- Express is a framework that runs on the server, receives incoming requests from the client, performs some work that you have defined, and returns a response to the client.
+- Express, which you'll learn next unit, is a framework that runs on the server, receives incoming requests from the client, performs some work that you have defined, and returns a response to the client.
 React is a front-end framework, which runs in the browser only.
 It makes building complex user interfaces easier.